apiflask/apiflask/docs/usage.md

 - `app.put()`: A decorator used to register a route that only accepts *PUT* request.
 - `app.patch()`: A decorator used to register a route that only accepts *PATCH* request.
 - `app.delete()`: A decorator used to register a route that only accepts *DELETE* request.
+- `app.route()`: A decorator used to register a route.
+It accepts a `methods` parameter to specify a list of accepted methods, default to *GET* only.
+It can also be used on the `MethodView`-based view class.

 You can learn the details of these APIs in the [API reference](/api/app), or you can continue to read the following chapters.